EU drug regulators review use of last-resort antibiotic in farming

 “The update will take into account the importance of colistin to human and veterinary medicine, the impact of resistance, the availability of alternative treatments and the effectiveness of possible risk management measures for the protection of public and animal health in Europe,” it said.

-EMA said it expects to finalise the update over the next six months.
-(Reporting by Kate Kelland; Editing by Greg Mahlich)
+EMA said it expects to finalize the update over the next six months.